-Individually titrate Morphine Sulfate Injection to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving Morphine Sulfate Injection to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
-Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.
+Continually re-evaluate patients receiving Morphine Sulfate Injection, (Auto-Injector) to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including during maintenance of therapy.